cklose2000/ai_warehouse/README.md

 This project is a modern, intuitive web-based UI for database administration and SQL analytics, inspired by Amazon Redshift Query Editor v2, with deep AI chat assistant (LLM) integration.

+## April 2025 UI/UX Improvements

+- **Image Upload UI**: Image upload is now fully invisible and non-intrusive.
+You can paste or drag images into the chat input, but there is no preview or visible upload area, maximizing space for chat.
+- **Chat Input Area**: The chat input is now visually distinct, with a clear border and background.
+It stretches to use available space, and the font size is extremely small for maximum density.
+- **Font Size Customization**: Chat input and chat window font size have been reduced by 5 points (now ~10px), for a compact, power-user-friendly experience.
+- **Focus/Usability Fixes**: The chat input is always clickable and focusable, with no UI elements blocking pointer or keyboard events.

 ## What this system does

 - Provides a dark-mode, resizable, space-efficient SQL query editor with syntax highlighting and multi-query support.